 How Is Alcohol Addiction Treated?

 Alcohol addiction is typically treated through a continuum of care, beginning with medically supervised detox to manage withdrawal safely and progressing into structured residential or outpatient programming as clinically appropriate.
-Treatment addresses both the physical dependence and the underlying psychological, behavioral, and social factors that contribute to ongoing use.
+Alcohol addiction treatment addresses both the physical dependence and the underlying psychological, behavioral, and social factors that contribute to ongoing use.
 An integrated approach that includes co-occurring mental health treatment tends to support more durable outcomes for individuals with AUD.

-Common treatment modalities may include:
+Common alcohol addiction treatment modalities may include:

 - Medically supervised detoxification (ASAM 3.7 withdrawal management)